AI Recruitment ROI: How Staffing Firms Save Time & Money

 See your numbers in a live walkthrough

 If you’re evaluating automation or refining your recruitment budget, we’ll help you quantify the results before you commit.
-In a live walkthrough, our team will build a working ROI model using your real numbers—showing exactly how Whippy’s AI reduces cost per interview, accelerates time-to-hire, and increases recruiter capacity.
+In a live walkthrough, our team will build a working ROI model using your real numbers, showing exactly how Whippy’s AI reduces cost per interview, accelerates time-to-hire, and increases recruiter capacity.

-You’ll leave with a clear, one-page dashboard for your talent acquisition and finance teams that connects every metric—velocity, unit economics, candidate engagement, and quality—to measurable Recruitment ROI.
+You’ll leave with a clear, one-page dashboard for your talent acquisition and finance teams that connects every metric (velocity, unit economics, candidate engagement, and quality) to measurable Recruitment ROI.

-Request a Free Demo↗ and see how Whippy makes ROI visible, defensible, and scalable for your staffing firm.
+You can Request a Free Demo↗ and see how Whippy makes ROI visible, defensible, and scalable for your staffing firm.

 Case studies referenced